How to Succeed with Identities Without Really Trying

 Shireen: Yeah, it would be lovely to demystify it.

 Sean: No problem.
-You're far out of me, if you can figure out how to do it.
+You're far ahead of me, if you can figure out how to do it.

 Shireen: You should be able to share your screen now.